 Please do not get between the Urn and the Procession’s police escort or crowd up around the Urn as you gather or as you walk.
 The Urn Attendants need to be able to get to all the people along the street to collect their messages and remembrances.
 If you want to physically bring your offerings, you can bring them to any of these locations

 - To the Urn at the MSA Annex any time between now and November 1.

 - To the Urn at The Procession of Little Angels, November 3, 3PM-7PM, Armory Park

 - To the Urn at the gathering site, November 4, 4PM-6PM,

 - To the Urn at the front of the Procession during the Procession, November 4

-- To the Columbarium on the Finale Site Grounds, November 4, 4PM-7PM
+- To the collection area on the Finale Site Grounds next to the merch table, November 4, 4PM-7PM

 You can also submit your offerings ahead of time electronically if you want to ensure that they get in.

 We recommend parking downtown and taking Sun Tran to the Procession route or parking near the Finale site and walking to where you want to begin your Procession.
 There is ample parking within an easy walk of the Finale site.
-Parking at the Gateway (gathering site) is much more limited.
+Parking at the Gateway (gathering site) is very limited and you will NOT be able to park on the streets in the local neighborhoods.
 See our parking tips page for more info.